tiagofassoni/fancy-resume/resume.md

 : One Keynote about the making of a bicycle routing app and other about mapping with Mapillary

 Santander Scholarship, 2009
-: Undergrad Merit Scholarship given by Santander Bank for studying in Spain.
+: Undergraduate Merit Scholarship given by Santander Bank for studying in Spain.

+Undergraduate Scholarship, 2006
+: Scholarship for Undergraduate Research Project on Value-at-Risk, A benchmark for risk in financial portfolios

+Undergraduate Scholarship, 2005
+: Scholarship for Undergraduate Research Project on Graph Theory

 --------

 ### Volunteer Work

 OpenStreetMap Brazil
-: *Mapper helping to organize this year's State of The Map LATAM* __2014-nowadays__
+: *Active member since 2014.
+This year, helped to organize the 2016 State of The Map LATAM* __2014-nowadays__

 Bike Anjo